mkem114/SOFTENG-702-Android-Cursor/README.md

   <tr>
    <td>Recentering/calibration
    </td>
-   <td>The cursor can be recentered according to the pitch and roll angles.
+   <td>The cursor can be recentered according to the current pitch and roll angles.
    </td>
    <td>Achieved
    </td>